GordonGustafson/llm-inference/README.md

 On some architectures this enables the load to go through a different cache that only supports read-only data.

-Version 7: Use Vectorized Loads and Stores - 15.2 seconds
+Version 7: Use Vectorized Loads and Stores - 15.4 seconds
 -------------------------------------------------------

 This update uses `float4` loads and stores when possible, which can improve performance by performing fewer load and store instructions since each instruction handles 128 bits instead of 32.
-Unfortunately the runtime improvement is negligible (decrease of only 0.1 seconds from the previous version).
+Unfortunately the runtime improvement is negligible (very small decrease from the previous version).

-Version 8: Update `O` in Shared Memory - 14.0 seconds
+Version 8: Update `O` in Shared Memory - 14.3 seconds
 -----------------------------------------------------

 While the Flash Attention V1 paper opts to maximize the shared memory dedicated to Q, K, V, and S by performing all O updates directly in global memory, I obtained better results by allocating some shared memory to O.
 Computing O in shared memory and only writing it back to global memory at the very end of the kernel lets us avoid the longer latencies of global memory.

-Version 9: Register Tiling Over Columns - 14.1 seconds
+Version 9: Register Tiling Over Columns - 14.2 seconds
 ------------------------------------------------------

 While shared memory has lower latency than global memory, registers have even lower latency than shared memory.